Siberian Huskies make amazing pets but do come with somewhat of a high-maintenance reputation (MORE FUR THAN CHEWBACCA)!!!

 So let’s start by taking a look at the four different dog brush types.

 These types of brushes are familiar to us and it is all too easy to fall into the trap of buying what we recognize.
-We can find them at any pet store; you might even have one laying around the house!
+We can find them at any pet store; you might even have one lying around the house!
 All the same, however, the bristle and pin dog brush types will not be the best brush for your Husky.
 Just keep that in mind.

 If you decide to use these brushes to try to manage your Siberian Husky’s shedding, you will be disappointed and might start to think that your Husky really is hard to take care of.
 Don’t worry, though, he really isn’t!
 You just haven’t found the best brush for a Husky- yet!
 So what’s next?